-- 4.2.6.1 Permittees shall develop and keep current a written inventory of Permittee-owned or operated facilities and storm water controls. - 4.2.6.2 All Permittees shall assess the written inventory of Permittee-owned or operated facilities, operations and storm water controls identified in Part 4.2.6.1. for their potential to discharge to storm water the following typical urban pollutants: sediment, nutrients, metals, hydrocarbons (e.g., benzene, toluene, ethylbenzene and xylene), pesticides, chlorides, and trash. - 4.2.6.3 Based on the assessment required in Part 4.2.6.2., the Permittee must identify as "high-priority" those facilities or operations that have a high potential to generate storm water pollutants. - 4.2.6.4 Within 180 days from the effective date of this Permit, the Permittee shall develop and implement a Storm Water Pollution Prevention Plan (SWPPP) or similar type document for each "high-priority" Permittee-owned or operated facility. - 4.2.6.5 The following inspections shall be conducted at "high priority" Permittee-owned or operated facilities: weekly visual, quarterly comprehensive and quarterly visual observation of storm water discharges. - 4.2.6.6 SOPs shall be developed and implemented for the following types of facilities and/or activities listed below: buildings and facilities, material storage areas, heavy equipment storage areas and maintenance areas, parks and open space, vehicle and equipment, roads, highways and parking lots, storm water collection and conveyance system, and other facilities and operations. - 4.2.6.7 If a Permittee contracts with a third-party to conduct municipal maintenance or allows private developments to conduct their own maintenance, the contractor shall be held to the same standards as the Permittee. - 4.2.6.8 The Permittee must develop and implement a process to assess the water quality impacts in the design of all new flood management structural controls that are associated with the Permittee or that discharge to the MS4. - 4.2.6.9 Public construction projects shall comply with the requirements applied to private projects. - 4.2.6.10The Permittee shall ensure that all employees, contracted staff, and other responsible entities that have primary construction, operation, or maintenance job functions that are likely to impact storm water quality receive annual training.
-The Permittee shall identify target individuals to participate in the training sessions and ensure that all such employees receive training upon being hired and annually thereafter, at a minimum.
+- 4.2.6.1 Permittees shall develop and keep current a written inventory of Permittee-owned or operated facilities and storm water controls. - 4.2.6.2 All Permittees shall assess the written inventory of Permittee-owned or operated facilities, operations and storm water controls identified in Part 4.2.6.1. for their potential to discharge to storm water the following typical urban pollutants: sediment, nutrients, metals, hydrocarbons (e.g., benzene, toluene, ethylbenzene and xylene), pesticides, chlorides, and trash. - 4.2.6.3 Based on the assessment required in Part 4.2.6.2., the Permittee must identify as "high-priority" those facilities or operations that have a high potential to generate storm water pollutants. - 4.2.6.4 Within 180 days from the effective date of this Permit, the Permittee shall develop and implement a Storm Water Pollution Prevention Plan (SWPPP) or similar type document for each "high-priority" Permittee-owned or operated facility. - 4.2.6.5 The following inspections shall be conducted at "high priority" Permittee-owned or operated facilities: monthly visual, semi-annual comprehensive and annual visual observation of storm water discharges. - 4.2.6.6 SOPs shall be developed and implemented for the following types of facilities and/or activities listed below: buildings and facilities, material storage areas, heavy equipment storage areas and maintenance areas, parks and open space, vehicle and equipment, roads, highways and parking lots, storm water collection and conveyance system, and other facilities and operations. - 4.2.6.7 If a Permittee contracts with a third-party to conduct municipal maintenance or allows private developments to conduct their own maintenance, the contractor shall be held to the same standards as the Permittee. - 4.2.6.8 The Permittee must develop and implement a process to assess the water quality impacts in the design of all new flood management structural controls that are associated with the Permittee or that discharge to the MS4. - 4.2.6.9 Develop a plan to retrofit existing developed sites that the Permittee owns or operates that are adversely impacting water quality. - 4.2.6.10The Permittee shall ensure that all employees, contracted staff, and other responsible entities that have primary construction, operation, or maintenance job functions that are likely to impact storm water quality receive annual training.
+The Permittee shall identify target individuals to participate in the training sessions and ensure that all such employees receive training within 60 days of being hired and annually thereafter, at a minimum.